santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 1. What ChatGPT is

 ```
-ChatGPT and GPT-4 are artificial intelligence (AI) chatbots or large language models built by [OpenAIExternal link](https://openai.com/), which allow people to interact in a conversational way
+- "ChatGPT and GPT-4 are artificial intelligence (AI) chatbots or large language models built by OpenAI, which allow people to interact in a conversational way."
+- "They use natural language processing (NLP) to generate conversations and respond with relevant answers that mimic human speech."
+- "GPT stands for ‘Generative Pre-trained Transformer’, which refers to how these bots process requests and formulate responses."

 https://www.esafety.gov.au/key-topics/esafety-guide/chatgpt-and-gpt-4
 ```